 Many states require charities to register here.
 Find where the charity is located and then call that secretary of state to see if they're legitimate.

-The Office of Attorney General will often enforce laws against unfair or deceptive business practices in Texas.
+The Office of Attorney General will often enforce laws against unfair or deceptive business practices in your state.

 Your Local Better Business Bureau (DC & All 50 States)

 Info source for old & new scams.
 Use the BBB to check up on local companies and charities.